Our Reviews of Best Restaurants and Pubs in Natchez, Mississippi

 Best Natchez Restaurants and Pubs We Must Try on our next Visit

 Our RV was parked at the Natchez Visitor center.
 From there we walked to the downtown and historic district and passed Fat Mama’s on Canal Street only a few blocks from the Visitor Center.
 But every time we went by them either we weren’t ready for a meal or had already eaten.
 They had an attractive looking outdoor patio that seemed an appealing place to dine.
 It looks like a fun place to eat and I regret not including it during our visit to Natchez.
 TripAdvisor rates it as #11 out of 66 Natchez dining establishments.
 People generally love the Tamales, although their menu also includes Po’Boys, Salads, and Casseroles so you aren’t limited.
 People also rave about the Margaritas, but if that isn’t your favorite, there are also several tap beers and other mixed drinks available.
-Looks like a colorful, fun place to eat.
-Have to catch them next time we are in town.
+See our March 2018 Fat Mama’s Review

 A place we somehow missed on our walk through the Natchez historic district, King’s Tavern is the oldest standing building in Natchez, dating back to 1789.
 In addition to its history, Kings is noted for its specialty mixed drinks and exceptional flatbread cuisine.
 The menu doesn’t offer a broad variety of items but what is available is as several reviews have commented “awesome.”
 But it isn’t a restaurant in the conventional sense.
 More properly it is a Pub that serves food, which you order at the bar itself.
 King’s is the #2 rated Natchez restaurant by Trip Advisor, The second floor of the tavern has some ghost history exhibits plus a small gift shop.
 For the history, ambiance, and a lighter meal, we will make sure to stop here the next time we are in town.